We need your help.

 A letter from Rick Cederholm, President:

-Thank you to our Friends & Neighbors who contribute each year to SGCVFD, Inc, from the Cape, Indian Pass, Simmons & Money Bayou, 30A, Jones Homestead & surrounding areas.
-Thanks to your generous donations to this non-profit; we have been able to enhance the equipment used to directly provide emergency services to our community.
+Thank you to our Friends & Neighbors who contribute each year to SGCVFD, Inc., from the Cape, Indian Pass, Simmons & Money Bayou, 30A, Jones Homestead & surrounding areas.
+Thanks to your generous donations to this non-profit, we have been able to enhance the equipment used to directly provide emergency services to our community.
 For this organization, the community is our membership and we only exist because of your donations.
+Our Board of Directors is elected each year by the community we serve, and our meetings are always open to the public.
+We have almost 20 years of continued service to this community we all treasure.

 Our community continues to grow as new homes are continually being built, both for full-time residents and those who use their property for investment purposes.
 As the number of residents and tourists increase, Water Rescue & Beach Safety continues to be an important focus.
-SGCVFD, Inc, using your generous donations, has purchased two new Jet-Skis in the past couple of years, allowing SGFR to provide expanded coverage to the area while also ensuring compliance with governing regulations for water rescue operations.
-While those Jet-Skis are critical pieces of equipment, we will soon be purchasing new vehicles to get the watercraft to the beach.
-As most of you are aware, the harsh saltwater environment here along the coast is unforgiving on vehicles.
-The current Toyota Tacomas that are used by SGFR will need to be replaced as they are showing wear that comes with responding to emergencies as well as the extensive training our water rescue personnel undergo.
+SGCVFD, Inc., using your generous donations, just provided over $42,500 to purchase a 2023 Toyota Tacoma to replace one of the current vehicles that had experienced significant wear and tear given the harsh saltwater environment here along the coast.
+We also purchased two new Jet-Skis in the past few years, allowing SGFR to provide expanded coverage to the area while also ensuring compliance with governing regulations for water rescue operations.

 In addition, our Beach Flag alert system, with 20 Flag Pole Stations and almost 50 Beach Safety Team Volunteers, provides important information to beach-goers from Spring Break to Thanksgiving each year.
-While the recent storms, Hurricanes Helene and Milton, did not make landfall here in Gulf County, the far-reaching wind and high surf conditions had a devastating affect on our flagpoles.
-There were a few poles that were casualties to the surf and many others received damage that will need to be repaired quickly.
+In this coming year, we will provide funding to replace about one-third of the flagpoles that have weathered several storms in recent years.
+In addition, several new flag locations are planned to be added along our beach from Indian Pass to the T H Stone State Park.
 Your donations go directly to replenish this equipment, giving peace of mind for tens of thousands of visitors to our beaches every year.
 Beach Flag information can be found on the SGFR FaceBook page (which is shared daily to several other FaceBook pages) and broadcasted daily on WOYS Oyster Radio 106.5 FM.
+SGCVFD, Inc. is also there to help our community in need.
+We provided donations to help several individuals and businesses cover expenses and rebuild after recent devastating fires in the community.
+In addition, we have provided funding to The Citizens of Gulf County Recovery Team to purchase smoke/CO2 alarms for homes being built/rebuilt in Gulf County.
+SGCVFD, Inc. will continue to help our community in need when requested and warranted.

 P.O.
 Box 163